Faringdon leisure centre will be powered by solar energy, cutting carbon emissions in the Vale

 The changes to the leisure centre are part of Vale of White District Council’s plans to become a carbon-neutral organisation by 2030, and for the Vale to become a carbon-neutral district by 2045.

 Vale of White Horse District Council successfully secured £361,746 of funding from the Public Sector Decarbonisation Scheme last year to pay for the changes to the popular centre, which is operated by the council’s leisure partners, Better UK.

 To complete the work, council members approved the use of £52,000 of contributions raised from housing developers building nearby, and £250,000 capital funding.
 In total the refurbishment work will cost over £600,000.

 Work started this month on installing the solar panels.
 Once this phase is completed, the gas boilers will be removed, and the new air source heat pumps installed.
-The project is due to be completed by June 2022.

 There shouldn’t be any impact or disruption to services at the leisure centre for customers.